Crypto Theft Surges by 80 Percent in First Seven Months of 2024

 Ransomware remains a key disruptor in the United States.

-In 2021, the U.S. Department of Justice elevated ransomware investigations to a similar priority level as terrorism.
-The decision came after several cyberattacks crippled American infrastructure and paralyzed key industries.
+In 2021, the Department of Justice elevated ransomware investigations to a priority level similar to that of terrorism.
+The decision came after several cyberattacks crippled U.S. infrastructure and paralyzed key industries.

-An attack targeted the Colonial Pipeline, halting fuel operations and ending up creating gas shortages in multiple states.
+An attack targeted the Colonial Pipeline, halting fuel operations and creating gas shortages in multiple states.

-In April, the U.S. Cybersecurity & Infrastructure Security Agency (CISA) said that ransomware was causing “costly incidents that are increasingly destructive and disruptive.”
+In April, the Cybersecurity and Infrastructure Security Agency stated that ransomware was causing “costly incidents that are increasingly destructive and disruptive.”

 Based on recent reports from industries, the agency estimated that ransomware attacks cost businesses an average of $1.85 million to recover from.
-In addition, 80 percent of victims who paid ransoms were revictimized by the hackers, the agency noted.
+In addition, 80 percent of victims who paid ransoms were revictimized by the hackers, according to the agency.

-“The economic, technical, and reputational impacts of ransomware incidents, throughout the initial disruption and, at times, extended recovery, continue to pose a challenge for organizations large and small,” it said.
+“The economic, technical, and reputational impacts of ransomware incidents, throughout the initial disruption and, at times, extended recovery, continue to pose a challenge for organizations large and small,” it stated.